tinfoilsh/confidential-code-execution/README.md

 GET /metrics — full container details (used by viz.py)
 ```

-On `SIGINT`/`SIGTERM` the orchestrator snapshots every active session to
+On `SIGINT`/`SIGTERM` the manager snapshots every active session to
 buckets, deletes every container it owns on controlplane, then exits —
 so a deploy or local `ctrl-c` doesn't leak containers or session state.